Contact Dermatitis

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-The best treatment is to identify and avoid the substances that may have caused the reaction.
-These are common treatment recommendations for mild to moderate reactions:
+The best treatment is to find and stay away from the substances that may have caused the reaction.
+Here is some common treatment advice for mild to moderate reactions:

 Thoroughly wash the skin with soap and water as soon after the exposure as possible.

-Wash clothing and all objects that touched plant resins (poison ivy/oak) to prevent re-exposure.
+Wash clothing and all objects that touched plant resins (such as poison ivy) to prevent re-exposure.

 Use wet, cold compresses to soothe inflammation if blisters are broken.